Stanley R. Chesler

 Stanley Richard Chesler (born June 15, 1947) is a senior United States district judge of the United States District Court for the District of New Jersey.

 Education and career

 Chesler graduated from Harpur College, now Binghamton University, in 1968, with a Bachelor of Arts degree, and St. John's University School of Law in 1974 with a Juris Doctor.
 He was an assistant district attorney in The Bronx from 1974–80, a federal prosecutor at the U.S. Attorney's Office for the District of New Jersey from 1980 to 1987, and a United States magistrate judge in New Jersey from 1987 until his appointment as a district judge.

 Federal judicial service

 Chelser was nominated by President George W. Bush on January 23, 2002, to a seat vacated by Judge Anne Elise Thompson and was confirmed by the United States Senate on November 14, 2002.
 Chesler received his commission on December 4, 2002 and was sworn in thereafter.
 He assumed senior status on June 15, 2015.

+Magistrate Stanley R. Chesler's federal bench was being filled not long after in July 2016 by Judge Brian Martinotti.